 For example, if a business offers a SaaS solution, it may be a service provider, but if the business uses multiple customers’ data to forecast market trends, that could be considered a sale.

 What to do if you fall within scope of CCPA requirements

 If you find that you are potentially engaging in activities that could be defined as a sale, and you “sell” the data of more than 50,000 households or individuals, your business is going to have to comply with CCPA.

-CCPA requirements guide how transparent businesses should be when it comes to their Californian users’ data and puts control of their data into the hands of consumers.
+CCPA requirements guide how transparent a business should be when it comes to its Californian users’ personal data and puts control of its data into the hands of consumers.
 This includes knowing where your data goes through data mapping, revising your privacy notice to meet the law’s requirements, having an option to opt-out of the sale of data on your home page, and responding to consumer requests to exercise their rights – the list goes on.

 Learn more about how VGS can fast-track your CCPA compliance here.